FMSoftCN/HybridOS-Lite/README.md

 - It is chgconfig application.
 When you press the icons in the screen, HybridOS Lite will change a new manifest file.
 When you change manifest files, pay attention to the variation of indicator bar at the bottom of screen.
 ![SUMMER 2021](summer2021/figures/chgconfig.png)

-- It is gear application.
+- It is svgshow application.
 ![SUMMER 2021](summer2021/figures/gear.png)

 - When you change manifest file, the third screen is as blow.
 It has 16 applications.